frozencemetery/chordboard/README.md

 # chordboard

-Simple tool to create guitar fretboard diagrams.
+Simple tool to create guitar fretboard diagrams, with optional ability to generate a flashcard deck.

 It can output images.
 For instance: